2024 East–West Line disruption

-On 25 September 2024, train services on the Singapore Mass Rapid Transit (MRT) East–West Line (EWL) were disrupted when an axle box of a Kawasaki C151 train dislodged, damaging the track and equipment along the stretch between the Clementi and Dover stations.
-This resulted in the suspension of regular services between the Boon Lay and Queenstown stations, affecting more than 2.6 million commuters.
+On 25 September 2024, train services on the East–West Line (EWL) of the Singapore Mass Rapid Transit (MRT) system were disrupted when an axle box on a Kawasaki C151 train dislodged, derailing the train and damaging the track and equipment between Clementi and Dover stations.
+This resulted in the suspension of regular services between Boon Lay and Queenstown stations, affecting more than 2 million commuters.

-Described by experts as a "rare" incident, the damage was reported to be extensive, and services were expected to be restored only some days after.
-During restoration works by engineers from the Land Transport Authority (LTA) and SMRT Corporation, shuttle train services were restored for the stretches between the Queenstown and Buona Vista stations, and between the Jurong East and Boon Lay stations.
-Bus bridging services were provided for the closed segment between the Buona Vista and Jurong East stations.
+The damage was extensive, and services were not restored for several days.
+During restoration works by engineers from the Land Transport Authority (LTA) and SMRT Corporation, shuttle train services were restored between Queenstown and Buona Vista stations, and between Jurong East and Boon Lay stations.
+Bus-bridging services were provided for the closed segment between Buona Vista and Jurong East stations.
+Full services on the EWL resumed on 1 October.

-Services resumed on 1 October.
-This was the worst breakdown to take place on the MRT network in its history.
-Investigations began on 2 October, with separate findings by LTA and the Transport Safety Investigation Bureau (TSIB) released on 3 June 2025.
-The LTA report concluded that the failure began with degraded axle bearing grease that caused overheating and fire damage to the chevron springs, leading to the subsequent detachment of the axle box and the train derailment near Dover station.
-The TSIB report added that the fixing the "Null ID" error of the SMRT's Hot Axle Box Detection System could have identified the affected train and prevented the incident.
-SMRT was subsequently fined and the Kawasaki C151 trains were eventually withdrawn from service in 2025.
+This was the worst breakdown in the MRT network's history.
+Investigations began on 2 October, and the LTA and the Transport Safety Investigation Bureau (TSIB) released separate findings on 3 June 2025.
+The LTA report concluded the failure began with degraded grease in an axle bearing, which caused overheating and fire damage to the chevron springs.
+This led to the detachment of the axle box and the train's derailment near Dover station.
+The TSIB report added that repairing a "Null ID" error in the software for SMRT's Hot Axle Box Detection System could have identified the affected train and prevented the incident.
+SMRT was subsequently fined (Note: All currencies are in their 2024 values and are converted to United States dollars using data from the International Monetary Fund published by the World Bank.) and the Kawasaki C151 trains were withdrawn from revenue service by September 2025.

 Background

-The MRT network first began operations in 1987, with the stretch between Outram Park MRT station and Clementi MRT station opening on 12 March 1988.
+The Singapore Mass Rapid Transit (MRT) network began operations in 1987, and the stretch between Outram Park station and Clementi station opened on 12 March 1988.
 The East–West Line (EWL) is operated by SMRT Trains.
-The Kawasaki Heavy Industries C151 first-generation trains had been running on the EWL and the North–South Line (NSL) since the beginning of MRT operations, with an expected service life of 38 years.
+The first-generation trains (Note: Also known as Kawasaki Heavy Industries C151.) had been running on the EWL and the North–South Line (NSL) since services began, and had an expected service life of 38 years.

-Past incidents on the MRT network include the Clementi rail incident on 5 August 1993, when one train became stalled at the station, leading to a collision with another train.
-The crash left 156 people injured.
-An independent inquiry panel concluded that a damaged maintenance locomotive spilled oil on the tracks the morning of the crash.
-On 13 April 1999, a train near Toa Payoh station on the NSL derailed due to human error of the track alignments.
-A power trip at Buona Vista station led to service disruptions on the EWL, NSL and the Circle Line (CCL) in April 2016.
-In November 2017, a software glitch in the EWL signalling system caused a collision of two trains at Joo Koon station.
-Another power outage on the EWL, NSL and CCL occurred in October 2020 due to a burnt power cable and a faulty circuit breaker.
+Previous disruptions on the MRT network include the Clementi rail accident on 5 August 1993, when an oil spill on the tracks caused two trains to collide at Clementi station, injuring 156 people.
+On 13 April 1999, a train near Toa Payoh station derailed due to an error in track alignments.
+A power outage at Buona Vista station led to service disruptions on the EWL, NSL and the Circle Line (CCL) on 25 April 2016.
+In November 2017, a software error in the EWL signalling system caused the Joo Koon rail accident, in which two trains collided at Joo Koon station.
+Twenty-eight people, including two SMRT staff members, were injured in the collision.
+Another power outage on the EWL, NSL and CCL occurred in October 2020.